Read in:

 Write your own

 The upside is asymmetric.
-The note costs you an afternoon once and a few hundred tokens per connection.
+The instructions cost you an afternoon once and a few hundred tokens per connection.
 In return, a wasteful model like Haiku pays a quarter less to find its answers, and a careful one like nano is no worse off on the metric that decides success.
 When you cannot choose which model connects, that is the trade you want.